 Mickey’s Very Merry Christmas Party happens every year from the 2nd week in November to the 3rd week in December, the week right before Christmas, at Magic Kingdom.

 Mickey’s Very Merry Christmas Party 2019 runs Nov 8th- Dec 21, 2019

 Much like Mickey’s Not So Scary Halloween Party, this is an evening party.
 We recommend trying to attend the party before December if you want to avoid the crowds.
 The week right before Thanksgiving is usually less crowded and is a great way to kick off the season before the holiday chaos starts at WDW.
 If attending this party in December, know that this is the busiest time of year at Walt Disney World, all the way through New Years Day.
 So be okay with the crowds and the nuances of visiting Walt Disney World during the holidays.
 Also, be aware that the weather can get pretty chilly at night in Orlando, so be sure to dress accordingly.

 Cost of Attending this Disney Christmas Party

 Unfortunately the prices for the hard ticketed events like Mickey’s Very Merry Christmas Party are going up every year.
 Tickets this year are over 100 dollars a person.
-Considering that is more money than I spend on food in 2 weeks, we recommend not using a Park ticket that day.
-Instead, show up at Magic Kingdom around 4pm, which is typically when they start letting guests check in for the party.
+For this reason we recommend not buying or using a Park Ticket that day.
+Plan to show up at Magic Kingdom around 4pm, which is typically when they start letting guests check in for the party.
 Since it will likely be a late night for you, this is a good day to spend the day at the resorts, or head over Disney Springs to explore the Christmas Tree Trail and try a new restaurant!

 Treats at Mickey’s Very Merry Christmas Party